alihanyalcin/micgo/README.md

 # micGo
 **Generate microservice architecture based project with Go less than a second.**

-micGo creates a starting point for your microservice-based application and you can only focus to develop your **REST APIs** needed by your business.
+You do not need to lose your time to set up a new project. **micGo** creates a starting point for your microservice-based application and you can only focus to develop your **REST APIs** needed by your business.

 <img src="micgo.png" align="right" width="300px" alt="micgo logo">